-Linda Ghys is a Lecturer in Indigenous Education.
-She has a Bachelor of Arts (Indigenous Studies), a Bachelor of Arts (First Class Honours), a Graduate Certificate in Education - Specialisation (University Teaching) and is currently completing a PhD in Communication Studies for which she is the recipient of an Australian Postgraduate Award (APA) Scholarship.
+Dr Linda Ghys is a Lecturer in Indigenous Education.
+She has a Bachelor of Arts (Indigenous Studies), a Bachelor of Arts (First Class Honours), a Graduate Certificate in Education - Specialisation (University Teaching) and a PhD in Communication Studies for which she was the recipient of an Australian Postgraduate Award (APA) Scholarship.
 Her heritage includes Dutch, Belgian, English and Rom ('Gypsy') ancestry.

 Linda began her academic teaching career in 2005 with the David Unaipon College of Indigenous Education and Research, a School within the University of South Australia, as well as working with Indigenous students through the ITAS program.
 She also coordinated and taught several subjects to students studying with the SAIBT (South Australian Institute of Business and Technology).